What exactly does a tree do and how does the water get from the ground to the tips?

 We consciously refer to photosynthesis as pure magic, the greatest miracle on earth, because this process that we are about to explain to you is one of the most important processes on earth.
 Only then is life on earth possible at all.

 4,5 billion years ago the world looked completely different than it does today.
 Life was not possible because the earth's atmosphere consisted of hydrogen, helium, ammonia, methane and other gases.
 It was only with the development of cyanobacteria and algae that oxygen was added as a gas.
 Cyanobacteria are among the oldest forms of life and the oxygen at that time was a pure waste product from the metabolic process, but this oxygen enriched our atmosphere for hundreds of millions of years.
 Just imagine, without this development we wouldn't be here today.

-This oxygen that was added forms the basis for all the life that has been created piece by piece.
-Today the oxygen content in the air is around 21% and 100% of the oxygen we breathe today is due to an important process, namely the process of photosynthesis.
+This oxygen that was added formed the basis for all the life that emerged little by little.
+Today the oxygen content in the air is around 21% and 100% of the oxygen we breathe in today is due to an important process, namely the process of photosynthesis.

 What is this photosynthesis?

-If you are Greek, it is now easier, because the word comes from the Greek language and if you translate this word, you immediately understand the meaning behind it.
+If you're Greek, it's easier now, because the word comes from the Greek language and when you translate this word, you immediately understand the meaning behind it.
 Phos namely stands for Light and synthesis for Composition .
 The word initially only describes the chemical process within the plants.
 Because if plants don't need oxygen to live, what do trees and plants need?